The GOP Was Hard to Embarrass. Then Came Madison Cawthorn.

 Who should we believe?
 Who cares?
 It’s a mortifying episode for the Republican Party, but unlike so many other outrageous sins committed by GOP members, the leaders are actually mortified this time!

 The alleged illicit sex and drugs are not the main reason Cawthorn earned the vocal wrath of his Republican colleagues—such as Sen. Richard Burr, who called Cawthorn an “embarrassment at times” and Sen. Thom Tillis, who said the youngster has “not done much for his House district.”
-As if to prove their disdain, Burr and Tillis, North Carolina’s two most powerful Republicans, appeared at a fundraiser for Cawthorn’s primary opponent state Sen. Chuck Edwards last week—even though Cawthorn maintains a comfortable hold on his seat.
+As if to prove their disdain, Burr and Tillis, North Carolina’s two most powerful Republicans, appeared at a fundraiser for Cawthorn’s primary opponent state Sen. Chuck Edwards last week.

 Leader McCarthy concluded Cawthorn’s recent statements are “not becoming of a congressman.”
 Oddly, McCarthy has been silent on nearly every other instance of Cawthorn’s unbecoming behavior, which can only mean he found them, at the very least, acceptable.
 This includes Cawthorn driving with a revoked license for a second time earlier this month, referring to Ukrainian President Volodymyr Zelensky as a “thug,” describing Ukraine as “incredibly evil,” bringing a knife to a school board meeting, bringing a gun through airport security, being accused of sexual assault, promoting false claims about election fraud and warning of “bloodshed” over future elections, supporting the Big Lie, and posting photos of his visit to Hitler’s vacation home in 2017—in which he said the spot was on his “bucket list.”
 (I mean, that’s a perfectly normal bucket list wish for 21-year-old American men, right?)
 All of this was within the parameters of acceptable behavior for Republican leaders, but mouthing off about orgies was simply a bridge too far.